agrosner/KBinding/README.md

 ## Two Way Bindings

-`twoWay` bindings are slightly more complex and complicated.
+`twoWay` observableBindings are slightly more complex and complicated.
 It specifies that an expression or `ObservableField` and `View`'s data are synchronized.
 We only allow one such binding per `KProperty` or `ObservableField` to prevent a cycle of updates occurring in the UI.

 We start off the binding the same way as a `oneWay` (`twoWay` extends off of `oneWay`) and then specify we want it `twoWay` and complete the reverse assignment.
 Any default, out-of-the-box `oneWay` binding on a `View` will only update `View` when the value is different than the current value.
 This prevents update cycles that could occur in a `twoWay`.